 FAQ's

-The dish is best when just prepared for best texture, but you can definitely make the sauce ahead of time and keep in the fridge until ready to use.
+The dish is best when just prepared for the best texture, but you can definitely make the sauce ahead of time and keep in the fridge until ready to use.
 You can also prepare the vegetables during the weekend when you have more time, then everything will come together super quickly when ready to eat on a busy day.

 Yes of course!
-I try to avoid store-bought teriyaki sauces as much as I can since they are so high-in-sodium.
+I try to avoid store-bought teriyaki sauces as much as I can since they are so high in sodium.
 That being said, you can definitely use an already-made sauce if that's more convenient!

 Udon noodles are made with wheat flour, so this recipe isn't gluten-free.
 To make it GF, then you will have to use another kind of noodles, such as buckwheat noodles (check for no added wheat flour!) and also, swap the soy sauce for a gluten-free tamari sauce.